Economics

 Offered Either Fall or Spring; Lecture hours:3

 Discussion of original sources of economic ideas.
 Readings about Quesnay, Smith, Ricardo, Marx, Marshall, Keynes, Hayek and others.
-Prerequisite: (ECON 203 or ECON 257) and (ECON 204 or ECON 258).
+Prerequisite: ECON 203 with a minimum grade of D and ECON 204 with a minimum grade of D.

 ECON 328.
 Money and Financial Institutions.
 1 Credit.